romboai/handbook/docs/Onboarding.md

-The onboarding process for the Engineering Department is the starting point for all the new people joining Agile Lab (regardless of status, interns should be onboarded in the same way).
+The onboarding process for the Engineering Department is the starting point for all the new people joining ROMBO AI (regardless of status, interns should be onboarded in the same way).

 # Checklist for Administration